Kaushal-Chapaneri/tiger-stream/README.md

 - Integration of TigerGraph database for Movie Recommendation starter-kit.
 - Interactive Web application developed with Streamlit.
-- Grpah visualizations using Graphistry and Pyviz.
+- Graph visualizations using Graphistry and Pyviz.

 ## Installed GSQL queries